Neak Loeung: Characteristics

 Prey Veng province lies on the lower part of the Mekong flood plain.
 During the rainy season, much of it is severely flooded and is only accessible by boat.
 Neak Loeung is on slightly higher land and is near the geographic centre of the province.
 Because of these geographic peculiarities, a number of aid and development agencies have opened offices in Neak Leung, rather than in the provincial capital Prey Veng, as a base for work elsewhere in the province.

 The car ferries that cross the Mekong at Neak Leung are an essential part of Cambodia's transport infrastructure.
-The current vessels were purchased in 1997, as part of a $20 million USD grant from the Mekong River Commission to upgrade ferry facilities in Cambodia.
+The current vessels were purchased in 1997, as part of a US$20 million grant from the Mekong River Commission to upgrade ferry facilities in Cambodia.
 Despite the upgrade, there are sometimes significant delays while waiting to cross.
 If one of the ferries is not operational or traffic is particularly heavy, there may be queues of hundreds of vehicles and a wait of several hours to cross the river.

 The first Cambodian bridge across the Mekong was built in Kampong Cham town with Japanese assistance and opened in 2001.